 The Maker Group can show you how to prepare for a negotiation using our Maker Framework 8-Step Process.

-The Value of Preparation Before a Negotiation
+The Value of Negotiation Planning

 We’ve all heard the saying, “failing to prepare is preparing to fail”.
 This has never been more true than it is in negotiations.